lunardao/research/crypto_to_fiat.md

 Banks are fundamental for economic surveillance.
 Payment cards track purchases and map out our lives.
 Not our keys, not our cash - which means that money in the bank are imaginary funds which can be frozen or taken away.
 This compromises our privacy as well as our autonomy.

-There are grey zones in regards to withdrawals, ie. ways to use a CEX like Kucoin in an anonymous way.
-These are not included in this guide as the aim is to improve our knowledge and skills for privacy solutions and a CEX is centralized, non reliable and counter-intuitive to anyone who seeks to develop sovereignty.
+There are grey zones in regards to withdrawals, ie. ways to use a fully centralized exchanges (CEX) like Kucoin in an anonymous way.
+These are not included in this guide as the aim is to improve our knowledge and skills for privacy solutions and a CEX is not just centralized, but also non reliable and counter-intuitive to anyone who seeks to develop sovereignty.

 ## Considerations